Social Work vs. Counseling Salary

 Demand for Social Workers and Counselors

-Growth within the counseling field is expected to be as high as 16% (for marriage and family and 23% for substance abuse, behavioral disorder, and mental health counselors) through 2030, according to the BLS.
+Growth within the counseling field is expected to be as high as 17 for substance abuse, behavioral disorder, and mental health counselors through 2034, according to the BLS.

 How Much Do Social Workers Make?

-The BLS reports the 2021 annual median pay for social workers was $50,390 in the United States.
-The job growth outlook is 12% through 2030, which is faster than the average for all occupations in the United States.
+The BLS reports that the 2024 annual median pay for social workers in the United States was $61,330.
+The job growth outlook is 6% through 2034, which is faster than the average (3%) for all occupations in the United States.

-Salaries are affected by a number of factors, including your experience, where you live and the type of social worker you are.
-The BLS categorizes social work jobs and their 2021 median salaries into four types:
+Salaries are affected by several factors, including your experience, where you live, and the type of social worker you are.
+The BLS categorizes social work jobs and their 2024 median salaries into four types:

-States with the highest (2021) mean wages for social workers were:
+States with the highest (2024) mean wages for social workers across these BLS categories include:

-The top-paying job categories for social workers, based on 2021 median wages, were:
+The top-paying industries for social workers based on 2024 median wages were:

 If you want to be a social worker, start with this guide, our list of online MSW programs and more information about social work careers and licensure.